 Wide-eyed number wonder attracts voters who are more concerned than informed, but it does not lead to lower taxes in the long run.
 The people who lead us there in real life get the right numbers, get the numbers right, and know what the numbers tell us and don’t tell us.

 My alma mater, BYU, is having a historically bad season.
 Before Saturday’s victory against a 1-7 team, they too were 1-7.
 They may yet win another game or two, because their schedule was front-loaded with some of the best teams in the nation, but is back-loaded with teams they should be able to trounce.
 (Or at least beat, in the case of Fresno State.)

 A good team beating a good team tells us something.
 A bad team losing to a bad team tells us something.
 A good team beating a bad team and a bad team losing to a good team tell us little.

-The first half of their schedule was so strong that it would have given us a good idea how good they were, if they had been good enough to defeat at least one good team.
+The first half of BYU’s schedule was so strong that it would have given us a good idea how good they were, if they had been good enough to defeat at least one good team.

 The latter half of the schedule is so weak that, in a better season, winning out would have told us virtually nothing about how good they were.
 This season, it will clearly tell us how bad they are.

 Long story short, to know what numbers mean, we need to put them in perspective.

 Here’s a quick political example.
 (If you want to know more of this one, see my more detailed discussing of city fees, water bills, politics, and candidates.)